py5coding/py5book/content/install.md

 You'll get a weird error if you run that command more than once.

+It isn't necessary to set the `JAVA_HOME` environment variable, but if it is already set, you will need to make sure it is set to a Java 17 installation because py5 will always use the version that `JAVA_HOME` points to, even if there is a newer version available elsewhere on your machine.
+If it is set incorrectly, py5 will provide you with an error message with some debugging information to help you fix it.

-Now you can launch jupyter lab and start coding with py5.
+Now that Java is installed, you can launch jupyter lab and start coding with py5.

 ``` bash
 jupyter lab